bezmoradi/tutorials/go/17-concurrency.md

 ```

--   Keep in mind that we can use the same channel for multiple goroutines because our channel is a communication device and is designed in a way that can receive multiple values
+Keep in mind that we can use the same channel for multiple goroutines because channels are designed to be communication devices that can receive multiple values.

--   However, if we run the above program, we will get a strange result:
+However, if we run the above program, we will get unpredictable results:

 ```text
 Hi Last call
 ```

--   Or in another execution we get:
+Or in another execution we get:

 ```text
 Hi Last call